sabina929/React-nested-lists-app/README.md

-# React Nested Routine Lists App
+# React Routine App

-You can create your own routine templates by using this app
+You can create your own routines by using this app.

 ## Features